bluekvirus/Stage.js/HOWTO.md

 Modern web application generates views according to user data dynamically.
 This is why we picked *Backbone* as our view engine.
 However, the way we handle remote data in our framework is a bit different than the original design in *Backbone*.

-Since most of the application state comes from the server, try **NOT** to use *Model*/*Collection* directly in views.
-Managing locally cached data can backfire badly if your design requirement is vague.
+Since most of the application state comes from the server, try **NOT** to use Model/Collection directly in views.
+Managing locally cached data can backfire badly if your design requirement is vague (like in most of the prototyping phase, right?).
 You are advised to make the data interfacing/manipulation layer as thin as possible.
-Operate on plain data object/array as much as possible. (e.g Bind pagination, sorting and filtering as view actions/listeners instead of *Collection* methods, unless you have a requirement to operate on locally cached data)
+Operate on plain data object/array as much as possible. (e.g Bind pagination, sorting and filtering as view actions/listeners instead of Collection methods, unless you have a requirement to operate on locally cached data)

-**Important:** We introduce a unified *DATA API* for handling all the in/out of remote server data, skipping the *Model/Collection* centered way of data manipulation. *Model/Collection* are only used as dumb data snapshot object on the client side to support views.
+**Important:** We introduce a unified *DATA API* for handling all the in/out of remote server data, skipping the *Model/Collection* centered way of data manipulation.
+They are still created internally for you however.
+But *you will only need `view.set()/get()/refresh()` and the `view.data` attribute* to use them.

+Remember, Model/Collection are only used as dumb data snapshot object on the client side to support views.
 The goal is to make the data interfacing layer *as thin as possible*.
 You will find more details in the **Quickstart/Handling Data** section.

 ####Reuse view definitions?

-For views that you need to use again and again but with different configuration (e.g a Datagrid).
-Register it as a *Widget* or, in case of a basic input, an *Editor*.
-These reusable view definitions are call *Reusable*s in the framework.
-Think in terms of the **List and Container** technique as much as possible when creating them.
+For views that you need to use again and again but with different configuration/options (e.g a Datagrid), register it as a *Widget* or, in case of a basic input, an *Editor*.
+These reusable view definitions are called *Reusable*s in the framework.
+Think in terms of the **List and Container** (further down this document) technique as much as possible when creating them.

 ####Co-op through events